AndrewL14/Movie-review-api/README.md

 6. Look at `Request navigation` below for all commands then copy and paste them into your selected option.

 #### Note:
-This programs responses or in JSON format to best Read them I recommend post man or terminal
+This programs responses or in JSON format to best Read them I recommend postman or terminal

 ### Request navigation